jorinvo/me/content/about.md

 title: Hello.
 My name is Jorin Vogel.
 ---

-I am a software developer that enjoys building API services and data products.
+I build information technology — turning raw data into insightful information.
 On this website you can find personal thoughts about automation, testing and other topics.
 <!--more-->